omerturkmen-sdet/Api_Test_Template/README.md

 mvn test -Dcucumber.filter.tags="@smoke and @fast"
 ```

+## Other Information

+After each execution report and log file are sent via email.
+To be able to use email sending functionality email and password should be entered in Gmailer.java class.
+Password is not google account password, it is app password generated from 2 steps verification.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first